h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 - An AUC value of **0.6 - 0.7** will be considered **Satisfactory**
 - An AUC value of **0.5 - 0.6** will be considered **Unsatisfactory**

-With the above in mind, our AUC of **0.9476** will mean that our model is **Excellent**.
+With the above in mind, our AUC of **0.9766** will mean that our model is **Excellent**.
 Note that this model was not tested with a training dataset, and therefore, it could be the case that our AUC can decrease, but for now, it's safe to say that our model is doing a great job at classifying metastatic cancer cases *(True or False)*.
 Also note, that the difference between the metastatic dataset and the ImageNet dataset didn't prevent good results for this model.

 For this model, the confusion matrix looks as follows:

 ![confusion-matrix](assets/confusion-matrix.png)
 ![confusion-matrix-explain](assets/confusion-matrix-explain.png)

 For the most part, having low **False Negatives** and **False Positives** will be considered reasonable.
 With that in mind, this model will be acceptable.
-For example, when calculating **accuracy** we see **0.8870((Acc = (TN + TP) / (TN + FP + FN + TP)))**, a high value.
+For example, when calculating **accuracy** we see **0.9766((Acc = (TN + TP) / (TN + FP + FN + TP)))**, a high value.

 Now let's look at the **Insights** of the current best individual model for the **Automatic Image Model**.
 On the top right corner of the **complete experiment screen** click **Insights** (training settings area).

 The Insights page contains the following about the current best individual model:

-- Best individual hyperparameters - for our model we observe the following:
+- Best individual hyperparameters:

     ![best-individual-hyperparameters](assets/best-individual-hyperparameters.png)

-    - **Note**: The **resnet101** architecture (a residual CNN for Image Classification Tasks) is 101 layers deep.
+    - **Note**: The **resnet152** architecture (a residual CNN for Image Classification Tasks) is 152 layers deep.
 This pretrained model has been trained on more than a million images from the ImageNet database.

-- Train and validation loss graph(by epoch) - for our model we observe the following:
+- Train and validation loss graph(by epoch):

     ![train-and-validation-loss-graph(by epoch)](assets/train-and-validation-loss-graph-by-epoch.png)

-- Validation Scorer graph (by epoch) - for our model we observe the following:
+- Validation Scorer graph (by epoch):

     ![validation-scorer-graph-by-epoch](assets/validation-scorer-graph-by-epoch.png)

-- Sample train and augmented train images - for our model we observe the following:
+- Sample train and augmented train images:

     ![sample-train-and-augmented-train-images-one](assets/sample-train-and-augmented-train-images-one.png)